eddiesTime/sme_app/gfm_documentation.md

 asynchronous call.

 Depending on the result of the asynchronous call, a new `Action` is being dispatched.
-The Action then gets processed by its responding `Reducer`.
+The action then gets processed by its responding reducer.

 ##### Reducers